swysocki/swysocki.github.io/_posts/2022-10-30-windows-native-python-development-setup.md

 This is a bit clumsy but also quite interesting.
 If you type `python` or `python3` in Powershell, it doesn't run Python.
 It opens the Microsoft Store with the dialog to the Python installation page.
-This is a bit strange, but I understand how this can be helpful for newcomers.\
+This is a bit strange, but I understand how this can be helpful for newcomers.
+Luckily the store's Description field gives us a clue about what is happening:
-Luckily the Store's
-Description field in the store gives us a clue about what is happening:

 ```
 ==========